AmericanCouncils/Mutate/README.md

 If the install worked, you will see a list of available commands.
 If not, probably errors. :)

+To see which presets/adapters provided with the library are usable on your system, run the following:

+	php bin/mutate status

-Also, if you want to make usage of the `mutate` command available from anywhere, you can symlink `bin/mutate` script into anywhere on your include path, such as `/usr/bin`.
+Also, if you want to make usage of the `mutate` command available from anywhere, you can symlink the `bin/mutate` script into anywhere on your include path, such as `/usr/bin`.

 # Basic Usage #

 The library is meant to be plugged into, and extended by, other libraries and frameworks.
 However, it can also be used as is.
 In order for all of the default presets and adapters to work, however, your system must have `ffmpeg`, `handbrake`, and `imagemagick` installed.
 Their installation won't be covered in this documentation (yet, in the future we'll have documentation about these technologies on the github wiki).

-To use a script to simply transcode a file from one format to another, given a preset, you can use the *mutate* script found in the `/bin` directory.
+To simply transcode a file from one format to another, given a preset, you can use the *mutate* script found in the `/bin` directory.

 	$> cd /path/to/mutate_root